How-to

 Deployment logs in Microtica

-6. Access application
+6. Access Application

 When the deployment is finished, you will see a View Applications button, that leads you to the Apps tab inside the environment.
 Here you can see all your live applications that are deployed and currently running on the cloud.